-- To have the FastFind templates updated when you log onto the document management system, select the Update FastFind templates… check box.
+- FastFind templates are cached on on local workstation.
+To have them updated when you log onto the document management system, select the Update FastFind templates… check box.
 Read more about FastFind templates.

-- Select the check boxes for the following shortcut key options:
+- Select the check boxes to enable the method.
+Showing the default shortcut key options:

 - Mouse Search (Alt + S) — Activates an on-the-fly screen scraper.
 When this is done a green bar appears in the bottom-left corner of the user’s desktop screen.
 Users can now start moving their mouse over screen form objects such as data fields or field labels.
 The application must have been created using Microsoft WinForms technology for this method to work.
 The text under the current mouse position is captured and displayed in the green bar.
 If a user wishes to search with the captured text they may left click to invoke the FileHold search.
 This initiates the FTS+Metadata search in FileHold and the search results are displayed within FileHold’s standard search results screen.
 Pressing the ESC button at any time will stop the mouse search mode.
 To use the selection search: